sea-kg/ctf01d/README.md

 - the flag has the correct format
 - the flag does not belong to your team (not from your service)
 - the flag from the same type of service as yours, but your service must be in UP state
-- the flag is dealt for the first time by your team (the same flag may be dealt by different teams)
+- the flag is dealt by your team for the first time (the same flag can be dealt by different teams)
 - the flag is still alive (the flag has not expired)
-- only during the announced game (flags are not accepted during coffee breaks)
+- only during the game (flags are not accepted during coffee breaks)

 RU: